opendocsg/slw-judgments-backfill/2013_SGCA_5/report.md

 **Introduction**

 1       This appeal concerns an alleged breach by the appellant, Mr Anthony Sabastian Aurol (“Aurol”), of an interim sealing order made by an Assistant Registrar (“the AR”).
 Upon the application of the respondent, Sembcorp Marine Ltd (“SCM”), in Originating Summons No 465 of 2011 (“OS 465 of 2011”) for an order of committal against Aurol for contempt of court, Aurol was found guilty by the High Court and sentenced to five days’ imprisonment.
-The decision of the High Court Judge (“the Judge”) finding Aurol guilty of contempt is reported in _Sembcorp Marine Ltd v Aurol Anthony Sabastian_ [2012] 2 SLR 645.
+The decision of the High Court Judge (“the Judge”) finding Aurol guilty of contempt is reported in _Sembcorp Marine Ltd v Aurol Anthony Sabastian_ <span class="citation">[2012] 2 SLR 645</span>.

 2       The present appeal is brought by Aurol against his conviction and sentence.
 It was heard together with Civil Appeal No 66 of 2012 (“CA 66 of 2012”), which was Aurol’s appeal against the refusal of the High Court to grant him leave to adduce further evidence at a very late stage in the proceedings below.
 Following brief oral arguments before us, we dismissed CA 66 of 2012.